Mastering Cookie Textures: How to Use the 1,2,3 Rule for Perfect Hard, Crispy, and Soft Cookies

 5) Do eggs affect texture?

-6) Should I use butter or shortening?
+6) Do I use butter or shortening?

 8) How important is weighing ingredients?

-9) Can I use alternative flours?
+9) Can I substitute other flours?

 10) What oven strategy helps control texture?